 Miss Elena was born in Bluefields, on Nicaragua’s Caribbean coast, to James Edward Bacon and Clara Maria Cabrera.
-At some point in the late 19th century James had left his home in England to work in the gold mines of northeastern Nicaragua.
-There he met Clara, a teacher, and together they had four children; he died at the age of just 36, when Elena was a baby of six months.
+At some point in the late 19th century, James left his home in England to work in the gold mines of northeastern Nicaragua.
+It was there that James met Clara, a teacher, and together they had four children; he died at the age of just 36, when Elena was a baby of six months.
 Clara then took her children to stay with her parents in Punta Gorda, a riverside community in the southeast.

 When Elena was ten years old her mother died.
 A half-sister in Bluefields took her in and it was there that she learnt English, still very much the dominant language of the banana and lumber-exporting town.
 Over 80 years on, Miss Elena spoke very clear English, almost without Creole influences, but retaining a slight accent, grammar and vocabulary influenced by the Spanish of her early years.